 Planning on upgrading your wardrobe?
 Get rid of some old gear to help save on something new.

 H&M and M&S both have schemes that let you swap old clothes for vouchers.
 It’s a great way to clear the clutter and save at the same time.
-Plus it’s far better that items go to charity or are recycled than adding to a landfill.
+Plus it’s far better for items go to charity or are recycled than adding to a landfill.

-You can also donate any kind of textile, whether its curtains or knickers as the fabrics are all recycled.
+So what can be in the bag?
+Well you don’t need to have any H&M products to get the voucher.
+And you can also donate any kind of textile, whether its curtains or knickers as the fabrics are all recycled.

 M&S and Oxfam’s Shwopping Clothes Exchange

-Hand over your old gear at an Oxfam and you’ll get a £5 voucher to spend on clothes in Marks and Spencer.
+Hand over your old gear at an Oxfam and you’ll also get a £5 voucher to spend on clothes in Marks and Spencer.

 Donate to cancer research via TK Maxx (no voucher)